 East Pole Farmhouse, Bramley Road, N14 4UW, visit trentpark.com

 Aldersbrook Riding School, Newham

-Situated near to scenic Wanstead Park, Aldersbrook is a friendly, community-focussed riding school yard with more than 40 years standing.
+Situated near to scenic Wanstead Park, Aldersbrook is a friendly, community-focused riding school yard with more than 40 years standing.
 Gallop around the nearby forest land or take lead rein rides and short hacks around Wanstead Flats, or venture beyond into Epping Forest for beautiful off-road hacking.
 Plus, the large indoor school ensures all-weather riding facilities along with the outdoor arena for adults and children from complete beginner to experienced rider.
 There are also a range of activities for children including group and party bookings, and Aldersbrook is well geared up for supporting and teaching children and adults with special educational needs including ASD, ADHD and mobility issues.